 - Click Redeem Virtual Card and the page automatically generates the reward code.
 If not, go back to the previous page and click Redeem Virtual Card again.

 T-Mobile offers two types of promotional credits that adds a discount to your bill: promotional credits for lines or service and Recurring Device Credits (RDC).
+Promotional credits are applied directly to your account after you qualify for a promotion.

 How promotional credits for lines or service work